Plant tolerance to herbivory: Selection on herbivores

-A recent model by Restif and Koella (2003) found that plant tolerance can directly impose photosynthetic on pathogens.
+A recent model by Restif and Koella (2003) found that plant tolerance can directly impose selection on pathogens.
 Assuming that investment in tolerance will reduce plant fecundity, infection by pathogens will decrease the number of uninfected hosts.
-There may then be photosynthetic for decreased virulence in the pathogens, so that their plant host will survive long enough to produce enough offspring for future pathogens to infect (Restif and Koelle 2003).
+There may then be selection for decreased virulence in the pathogens, so that their plant host will survive long enough to produce enough offspring for future pathogens to infect (Restif and Koelle 2003).
 However, this may only have limited application to herbivores.

 Species interactions

 Plant communities

 Herbivory can have large effects on the succession and diversity of plants communities (Anderson and Briske 1995; Stowe et al. 2000; Pejman et al. 2009).
 Thus, plant defense strategies are important in determining temporal and spatial variation of plant species as it may change the competitive abilities of plants following herbivory.
 (Anderson and Briske 1995; Stowe et al. 2000).

 Past studies have suggested plant resistance to play the major role in species diversity within communities, but tolerance may also be an important factor (Stowe et al. 2000; Pejman et al. 2009).
 Herbivory may allow less competitive, but tolerant plants to survive in communities dominated by highly competitive but intolerant plant species, thereby increasing diversity (Mariotte et al. 2013).
 Pejman et al. (2009) found support for this idea in an experimental study on grassland species.
 In low resource environments, highly competitive (dominant) plants species had lower tolerance than the less competitive (subordinate) species.
 They also found that the addition of fertilizers offset the negative effects of herbivory on dominant plants.
 It has also been suggested that the observation of species that occur late in ecological succession (late-seral) being replaced by species that occur in the middle of ecological succession (mid-seral) after high herbivory is due to differences in tolerance between them (Anderson and Briske 1995; Off and Ritchie 1998).
 However, tolerance between these two groups of species do not always differ and other factors, such as selective herbivory on late-seral species, may contribute to these observations (Anderson and Briske 1995).